 The things that Brent cared about were a strong signal about what made him a top sales rep. Fortunately, he accepted the job offer.
 Within a year, he exceeded his quota.
 Later, I looked over interview notes from other President’s Club winners.
 The level of insight in their questions was a key difference.

 This is the time of year when turnover happens.
-Read on and be better prepared to retain, hire (or become) a top sales rep in 2014.
+Read on and be better prepared to retain, hire (or become) a top sales rep.